Romanian care homes scandal spotlights abuse described as 'inhumane and degrading'

 The team of three from the Center for Legal Resources immediately called the emergency services, and police and ambulance crews arrived, but even they called for backup, Pascu said.
 Hours later, a resident directed Pascu to what she describes as a small “secluded room … with just a bed inside” where two residents lived with “no artificial or natural light.”

-The NGO’s findings triggered a judicial investigation and follow similar discoveries in other private institutions, which has so far forced two Cabinet members to resign over what Romanian media have dubbed the “horror homes” scandal.
+The NGO’s findings triggered a judicial investigation and follow similar discoveries in other private institutions.
+So far, two Cabinet members were forced to resign over what Romanian media have dubbed the “horror homes” scandal.

 One of the main conditions of Romania’s accession to the EU was that it crack down on endemic corruption, but it remains one of the bloc’s most corrupt members, according to Transparency International.

-Note: This story has been corrected to reflect the correct spelling of former Family Minister Gabriela Firea's first name.
-It is Gabriela, not Gabriel.